ios-public-workshops/NewsFetcherWorkshops/iOSConcepts.md

   - Sheets of paper using a pencil & eraser
 - swift function naming
 - UI updating on main thread

+## Week 2
 - URL Query Items
 - Stringly typed
+- UITableViewDelegate
+  - delegating dirty work to be done by someone else. ie take this to the trash!!
+- UINavigationController